-Baton Rouge, Louisiana December 21, 2022
+EISNERAMPER LLP Baton Rouge, Louisiana

 The procedures performed and the results thereof are set forth below.
 The procedure is stated first, followed by the results of the procedure presented in italics.
-If the item being subjected to the procedures is positively identified or present, then the results will read "no exception noted" or for step 25 "we performed the procedure and discussed the results with management".
-If not, then a description of the exception ensues.
+If the item being subjected to the procedures is positively identified or present, then the results will read "no exception noted" or for step 13 "we performed the procedure and discussed the results with management".
+If not, then a description of the exception, or finding, ensues.

-A - Written Policies and Procedures
+1) Written Policies and Procedures

-- 1. Obtain and inspect the entity's written policies and procedures and observe whether they address each of the following categories and subcategories (if applicable to public funds and the entity's operations): - a) Budgeting, including preparing, adopting, monitoring, and amending the budget.
+- A. Obtain and inspect the entity's written policies and procedures and observe whether they address each of the following categories and subcategories (if applicable to public funds and the entity's operations): - i.
+Budgeting, including preparing, adopting, monitoring, and amending the budget.

-b) Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the Public Bid Law; and (5) documentation required to be maintained for all bids and price quotes.
+ii.
+Purchasing, including (1) how purchases are initiated; (2) how vendors are added to the vendor list; (3) the preparation and approval process of purchase requisitions and purchase orders; (4) controls to ensure compliance with the Public Bid Law; and (5) documentation required to be maintained for all bids and price quotes.

-The Clerk of Court has written policies for purchasing; however, the policies did not contain attributes (1) regarding how purchases are initiated, (2) regarding how vendors are added to the vendor list and (5) documentation required to be maintained for all bids and price quotes.
+The Clerk has written policies for Purchasing; however, the policy does not specifically address attributes (1) - How purchases are initiated, (2) - How vendors are added to the vendor list, and (5) - Documentation required to be maintained for all bids and price quotes.
+For attributes (3) and (4), no exceptions were noted.

-c) Disbursements, including processing, reviewing, and approving d) Receipts/Collections, including receiving, recording, and preparing deposits.
+iii.
+Disbursements, including processing, reviewing, and approving.

+iv.
+Receipts/Collections, including receiving, recording, and preparing deposits.
 Also, policies and procedures should include management's actions to determine the completeness of all collections for each type of revenue or agency fund additions (e.g., periodic confirmation with outside parties, reconciliation to utility billing after cutoff procedures, reconciliation of traffic ticket number sequences, agency fund forfeiture monies confirmation).